6 Tips for Using Cash-Back and Travel Rewards Credit Cards

 Paying your credit card bills more than the required once per month will cause money to leave your bank account sooner, which will make it easier to stay on track with your monthly spending plan.

-As an added bonus, paying your credit card bill regularly may help your credit since keeping a low balance will lower your credit utilization—one of the main factors that determines your credit score.
+As a bonus, regularly paying your credit card bill may help your credit since keeping a low balance will lower your credit utilization—one of the main factors that determine your credit score.
 So even though you are making a lot of purchases with credit each month, the fact that you pay your bill multiple times per month should keep your utilization lower than it would be if you paid your bill just once per month.

 Fortunately, the bulk of rewards credit cards come from banks that offer easy-to-use online portals where you can check your balance and pay your bill any time you want.